Best running shoes for men in 2021

 The Mesh Runners have the smallest heel-to-toe drop of all Nobull Runners (7mm versus the 10mm drop on the knit and ripstop styles).
 That's still a pretty significant drop, so if you prefer a flatter men's running shoe, these likely wouldn't be your first choice.

-However, the layered mesh upper and flexible midsole give these shoes the perfect blend of mobility, traction and support, making them perfect for cross-training workouts that include running.
+However, the layered mesh upper and flexible midsole give this sneaker the perfect blend of mobility, traction and support, making them perfect for cross-training workouts that include running.
 I say this from the perspective of a CrossFit coach who knows that five rounds of a workout that starts with a 400-meter run can leave your feet and ankles achy if you wear a flat training shoe.

-The Nobull Mesh Runners are durable and cushioned enough to get you through sprints, burpees, box jumps and other high-impact movements, but stable enough to support you during squats and other stationary movements -- basically, everyone who cross-trains should take a look at these shoes.
+The Nobull Mesh Runners are durable with enough extra cushioning to get you through sprints, burpees, box jumps and other high-impact movements, but stable enough to support you during squats and other stationary movements -- basically, everyone who cross-trains should take a look at these shoes.

 "Minimalist shoes are a funny thing," says Mollie Millington, personal trainer and running coach.
 "Some people swear by them.
 People with a forefoot strike are more likely to enjoy minimalist shoes, while heel strikers may experience pain due to the lack of cushioning."

-However, minimal shoes have an adjustment period.
+However, a minimal shoe has an adjustment period.
 "If you switch to minimal or barefoot shoes, you need to gradually increase miles to both build up muscles in the foot, which are used to being supported by shoes, and get the legs to be more responsive," she says.

 That said, the Topo Athletic ST-3 minimalist running shoes are a good place to start.
 Reviewers liken the feel of this athletic shoe to running barefoot, but with just enough cushion to avoid rocks and roots from poking at your feet.
 This minimalist shoe option has just 16mm of cushion with no heel-to-toe drop.